RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: What does the signals mean?

 Here is a link to Wikipedia where you can learn about the signals.
+You will also find links to information in the video descriptions.

 Q: What is the speed of the train?